What is this government refinance program and what are the conditions?

 - a HARP Loan does not require cash upfront.

-This site offers a lot of tips and resources you can use to get a home lone refinance or how to take advantage of cheaper loan rates.
+This site offers a lot of tips and resources you can use to get a low interest home loan refinance or how to take advantage of cheaper mortgage rates online.
+This makes it sometimes possible to get home loans for people with poor credit.

 If you are not eligible for this program, there are still other possibilities to avoid foresclosure

-Read this article for more information on how to prequalify for a home mortgage.
+Read this article to learn about upside down mortgage solutions and for more information on how to prequalify for a home mortgage.